 Eligible loss.
 For an individual, an eligible loss is any loss of property arising from fire, storm, shipwreck, other casualty, or theft.

-For a small business (as defined in section 172(b)(1)(F)(iii)) or a farming business (as defined in section 263A(e)(4)), an eligible loss is any loss attributable to Presidentially declared disasters (as defined in section 1033(h)(3)).
+For a small business (as defined in section 172(b)(1)(F)(iii)), an eligible loss is any loss attributable to a Presidentially declared disaster (as defined in section 1033(h)(3)).